SaiSindhuja197/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/06-design-report-in-power-bi-desktop.md

 	![Picture 61](Linked_image_Files/image(58).png)

-	*It’s now possible to see the same data expressed by two different visualization types.
+	>**Note**: It’s now possible to see the same data expressed by two different visualization types.
 This isn’t a good use of the page layout, however, you’ll improve it in the **Enhance a Report in Power BI Desktop** lab by superimposing the visuals.
-By adding buttons to the page, you’ll allow the report user to determine which of the two visuals is visible.*
+By adding buttons to the page, you’ll allow the report user to determine which of the two visuals is visible.

-	*The design of the third—and final—page is now complete.*
+	>**Note**: The design of the third—and final—page is now complete.

-## **Exercise 2: Explore the Report**
+## Exercise 2: Explore the Report

 In this exercise you will explore the report that was published to Power BI.

-### **Task 1: Publish the report**
+### Task 1: Publish the report

 In this task you will publish the report.